Armaghan-Z/Armaghan_2025/navigation/about.md

 </body>
 </html>

-## If You hear something weird, such as trailers or many trailers playing at once, please refresh your page.
+<h3> If You hear something weird, such as trailers or many trailers playing at once, please refresh your page.</h3>

 ## About Me
 <div>